OzanKutlar/AutoYakuake/README.md

 1. **Install AutoHotkey** (v1).
    Download it from the [AutoHotkey website](https://www.autohotkey.com/).
-2. **Compile the `AutoYakuake_source.ahk` script** or use the precompiled executable.
+2. **Run the Script Directly** or **Compile the `AutoYakuake_source.ahk` script**:
+   - **Option 1: Run directly**: You can run the `.ahk` script without compiling it by double-clicking the file.
+Ensure AutoHotkey is installed.
-   - To compile, use the "Convert .ahk to .exe" utility provided by AutoHotkey.
+   - **Option 2: Compile**: Use the "Convert .ahk to .exe" utility provided by AutoHotkey to create an executable.
 3. **Install Windows Terminal**.
    Download it from the [Microsoft Store](https://aka.ms/terminal) or the [Windows Terminal GitHub page](https://github.com/microsoft/terminal).
-4. Copy the compiled `AutoYakuake_source.ahk` (or `AutoYakuake.exe`) to a preferred location.
+4. Copy the `.ahk` script or the compiled `AutoYakuake.exe` to a preferred location.
-5. Place a shortcut to `AutoYakuake.exe` in your startup folder to launch on boot.
+5. Place a shortcut to `AutoYakuake.exe` (or the `.ahk` script) in your startup folder to launch on boot.

 ---

 ## Example Directory Setup
 ```
 -rwxr-xr-x 1 AutoYakuake.ahk
+-rw-r--r-- 1 AutoYakuake_source.ahk
 ```

 ---